Pictures and information on the amazing French capital. Find out my favorite things to do in Paris.

 Do not get the Paris Pass.
 It is more than overpriced compared to the regular entrance fee and the Navigo Pass.
 The only exception would be if you are staying 1 full week and plan to see almost every museum.
 They advertise with getting into the museums without the queue, but like I said, you can simply buy them online.

 So that’s been it.
 This has been my list of things to do in Paris.
 Hope you enjoyed it.
-I would be more than glad than reading about your favorite spots in Paris.
+I would be more than glad to read about your favorite spots in Paris.
 Liked my article it?
 Why not share it!